Rewryte/Congregation/README.md

  2. Select the type of presentation desired from the options that appear.
 (To create a bullet list, create a title slide first.)
  3. Select your presentation monitor / projector.

-## Limitations
+## Requirements

- - Browser must support the Presentation API (https://developer.mozilla.org/en-US/docs/Web/API/Presentation_API)
+ - Desktop Chromium-based browser (Google Chrome, Microsoft Edge, Brave Browser, Opera Browser, etc.)
- - Web pages presented must allow loading in i-frames
+ - Webpages to be presented must allow loading in i-frames
- - Local media file size should not exceed browser memory limit